 What is the notice period?

 It’s important to note that UK employment law around notice periods is weighted in favour of the employee (in this case, the nanny).
-It’s highly unlikely, but if they quit without working their notice period, you cannot withhold pay for other hours they’ve worked.
+It’s highly unlikely, but if they quit without working their notice period, you cannot withhold pay for hours they’ve already worked.